 The time for your infusion is going to depend on your love for bacon-laced liquor.
 If you're not a huge bacon fan, 4 to 6 hours will give a gentle flavor.
 Westplate says that he likes a "robust bacon profile," so he washes for 12 to 16 hours.

-You may need to adjust the infusion time if you choose a whiskey other than Rittenhouse Rye 100 Proof.
-It has a very bold flavor profile and whiskies with a lighter taste may be better with less bacon flavoring.
+You may need to adjust the infusion time, depending on the whiskey.
+Some have a very bold flavor profile, and whiskeys with a lighter taste may be better with less bacon flavoring.

 To clarify bacon fat: Combine the rendered fat left after cooking bacon with twice the volume of water (e.g., 1/2 cup of fat to 1 cup water).
 Bring to a boil, reduce heat, then simmer for 2 minutes.
 Pour the fatty water into a bowl and refrigerate for 4 to 5 hours (or freeze for 2 hours) until the fat creates a solid layer on the top, which is your "clarified" bacon fat.